Effective Practices

 - Identify financial, dimensional, structural, and practical constraints, and strive to work around them rather than be driven by them.

-- Look for classrooms whose layout and infrastructure could be changed to support research-based instructional practices with minimal cost and effort.
+- Look for classrooms whose layout and infrastructure could be changed to support research-based teaching with minimal cost and effort.

-- When rooms are being built or upgraded, take the opportunity to advocate for spaces that promote research-based instructional practices.
+- When rooms are being built or upgraded, take the opportunity to advocate for spaces that promote research-based teaching.

 - Seek resources and locations to build new spaces or make major renovations in order to support more collaborative learning environments.
 Keep deans and other administrators informed about department plans for improving instruction and enhancing student outcomes, and the kinds of spaces needed for such improvements.